-Guide to On-Site Vaccination Clinics for School
+Guide to Hosting COVID-19 Vaccination Clinics at School

 You can download, print, and share these materials however you like.
 When printing this document as PDF, use your browser’s print settings to set page margins and remove the header and footer.
 For the best experience please use Google Chrome, Firefox, or Microsoft Edge.

 - Vaccination is our leading public health strategy to end the COVID-19 pandemic.

 - Getting school communities vaccinated against COVID-19 will help to prevent outbreaks.
 It will also help to ensure students can keep learning, in person, at school.